 Alongside rules and laws, we promote freedom of choice and the right to respectfully express views and beliefs.
 Through the provision of a safe, supportive environment and empowering education, we provide boundaries for our young pupils to make choices safely; for example:

-Our pupils are encouraged to know, understand and exercise their rights and personal freedoms and are taught how to exercise these safely.
+Our pupils are encouraged to know, understand and exercise their rights and personal freedoms and are taught how to exercise these safely and respectfully.
 We place a high regard on e-safety and are explicit with children about why they need to make the right choices when online.

 Mutual respect and tolerance of those with different faiths and beliefs

-Our pupils know and understand that it is expected and imperative that respect is shown to everyone, whatever differences we may have, and to everything, whether it is a school resource, a religious belief or whatever.
+Our pupils know and understand that it is expected and imperative that respect is shown to everyone, whatever differences we may have, and to everything, whether it is a school resource, or a religious belief for example.
 Children learn that their behaviour choices have an effect on their own rights and those of others.
-All members of the school community should treat each other with respect.
+All members of the school community should treat each other with respect and again, our school core values, which were developed as a community, reinforce this.

 Specific examples of how we at Fairfields Primary enhance pupils understanding and respect for different faiths and beliefs are:

-Through Religious Education, Citizenship and other lessons where we might develop awareness and appreciation of other cultures – in English through fiction and in Art by considering culture from other parts of the world.
+- Through Religious Education, Citizenship and other lessons where we might develop awareness and appreciation of other cultures– for example, in English through fiction and in art by considering culture from other parts of the world.

-Through assemblies where we celebrate diversity and difference.
+- Through assemblies where we celebrate diversity and difference.
 Children enjoy learning about other faiths and cultures.
-Great emphasis is placed on our identity as
+Great emphasis is placed on our identity as individuals, families and communities, and about belonnging.

 Sadly, no school can guarantee that there will never be instances which are contrary to this value.
-At Fairfields Primary School, such instances are extremely rare.
-They are treated seriously in line with school policies.
+At Fairfields Primary School, such instances are extremely rare, and these are treated seriously in line with school policies.